 We are also asking God to reveal areas of sin in our lives.
 Sin is not an acceptable idea anymore for many people.
 It’s been passe for a long time now and carries associations with guilt and shame and all those bad things about religion that should just go away if we’d stop talking about them.

 On the opposite end, I’ve seen Christians so consumed with their concern about sin that I have a hard time identifying what their relationship with God is apart from it.
-And, much like the Pharisees in Jesus day, we all know (or know of) Christians who use other people’s sins to stake out their own superiority.
+And, much like the Pharisees in Jesus day, there are Christians we all know (or know of) who use other people’s sins to stake out their own superiority.

 I have a different view of sin.
 I think it’s real, I think we still deal with it, I don’t believe ignoring it will make it go away.
 I do believe God cares about it, but I believe that is because he primarily cares about us.